-Adds a field for displaying text labels.
-These labels are only for displaying predefined text and not for entering text.
+Creates a field for displaying text.
+These labels are only for displaying predefined text.
+Entries cannot be made in these fields.

-Adds a command button.
-You can use a command button to execute a command for a defined event, such as a mouse click.
+Creates a push button.
+This function can be used to execute a command for a defined event, such as a mouse click.

 Creates a button displayed as an image.
 Aside from the graphic representation, an image button has the same properties as a "normal" button.

 Creates a formatted field.
 A formatted field is a text box in which you can define how the inputs and outputs are formatted, and which limiting values apply.

 A formatted field has special control properties (choose Format - Control).

 Date, time, numerical, currency and pattern form fields.

 Creates a frame to visually group several controls.
 Group boxes allow you to group option buttons in a frame.